Xubuntu/wiki.xubuntu.org/Fine-Tuning-Your-Development-Setup.md

 [Xubuntu-devel](https://irclogs.ubuntu.com/latest/%23xubuntu-devel.html)
 and [Xubuntu Support](https://irclogs.ubuntu.com/latest/%23xubuntu.html)
-channels are logged and updated every hour or so, and you can find older ones here \[<https://irclogs.ubuntu.com/>\].
+channels are logged and updated every hour or so, and you can find older ones [here](https://irclogs.ubuntu.com/).
 Similarly, other people won\'t be in the channel all the time either - but if you say that you\'ll check the weblogs later for an answer they will at least try to get back to you even if when they come back you are not around.

-Although it\'s not essential, it is a good idea to register your chosen nickname for IRC, so that you can be guaranteed of allways having the same recognisable identitybecause you can then use the same name across sessions and accross the channels and people will be able to reckognize
+Although it\'s not essential, it is a good idea to register your chosen nickname for IRC, so that you can be guaranteed of always having the same recognisable identity because you can then use the same name across sessions and across the channels and people will be able to recognize
 you:

 Just enter any IRC channel via one of the links above (Remembering to